The FHA Amendatory Clause and Other Important FHA Disclosures

 FHA informed consumer choice disclosure

-This form provides FHA borrowers with a comparison to conventional loan options so borrowers can see the difference and make an “informed” decision about whether FHA financing is in their best interest.
-One major difference between a conventional mortgage and an FHA is how much mortgage insurance is paid.
+This form provides FHA borrowers with a comparison to conventional loan options so borrowers can see the difference and make an informed decision about whether FHA financing is in their best interest.
+One major difference between a conventional mortgage and an FHA is how much mortgage insurance you’ll pay.

 Mortgage insurance protects lenders from financial losses in case you default on a loan, and private mortgage insurance (PMI) is required on a conventional loan with less than a 20% down payment.
 You’ll pay FHA mortgage insurance on an FHA loan regardless of the down payment.
 The table below shows the cost and important differences to consider when comparing a conventional loan to an FHA loan.